-Please note, the Campus Interview Program requires registration.
+Please note, the Recruiting Program requires registration.
 Instructions for the 2021-2022 program will be updated soon on the the Sign Up / Registration page for more information.

 What is the OCS Recruiting Program?

-The OCS Recruiting Program (formerly called the Campus Interview Program streamlines the application and first-round interview process for both full-time and internship opportunities with approximately 200 employer participants each year.
-The majority of campus interviews are held in our interview facility at the Harvard SOCH (59 Shepard Street).
+The OCS Recruiting Program (formerly called the Campus Interview Program) streamlines the networking, application and first-round interview process for both full-time and internship opportunities with approximately 150 employer participants each year.
+All Fall 2020 recruiting events and interviews will be conducted virtually.
 The process is highly competitive and used by only certain types of companies.
 The program is one tool among many that students should utilize in their search for jobs and internships.
 All 2020-2021 Recruiting Program activities will take place virtually.

 Why is there so much Finance and Consulting?